OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 > The `AVEquityHistoricalData` class, is a child class of the `Data` class.

 Note how we've indexed to get only the first element of the `results` list (which represents a single row, if we want to think about it as a tabular output).
-This simply means that we are getting a `List` of `AVEquityHistoricalData` from the `obb.equity.load` command.
+This simply means that we are getting a `List` of `AVEquityHistoricalData` from the `obb.equity.price.historical` command.
 Or, we can also say that that's equivalent to `List[Data]`!

 This is very powerful, as we can now apply any data processing command to the `results` list, without worrying about the underlying data structure.
 That's why, on data processing commands (such as the `ta` menu) we will find on its function signature the following: